mtford90/siesta/docs/api.md

 - method `String`
 - path `String` - The path to the resource we want to GET
-- object `SiestaModel` - The model we're pushing to the server
+- object `ModelInstance` - The model we're pushing to the server
 - optsOrCallback `Object` | `function` - Either an options object or a callback if can use defaults
 - callback `function` - Callback if opts specified.